-Welcome to the Self Help Hub's guide to supporting services - listed under this section C are the following issues: Care, Careers, CAMHS, Child Sexual Exploitation (CSE), Contraception, Corona Virus, Counselling, Crime.
+Welcome to the Self Help Hub's guide to supporting services & resources - listed under this section C are resources supporting the following subject areas: Care, Careers, CAMHS, Child Sexual Exploitation (CSE), Contraception, Corona Virus, Counselling, Crime.

 Become - 0800 023 2033 (10am - 5pm), firstname.lastname@example.org,